 Helping People with Alzheimer’s Disease

-Although there is no cure for Alzheimer’s disease, there are things you can do to help a loved one, especially if the disease is still in its early stages.
+Although there is no cure for Alzheimer’s disease, there are things you can do to help a loved one and support them through their difficulties and struggles.

 Alzheimer’s Disease Awareness Month Activities

-In the months leading up to November, there are often many “memory walks” to raise awareness about the disease and to also raise money for research.
+In the months leading up to November, there are often many “memory walks” to raise awareness about the disease and raise money for research.
 You can find a walk near you6 (many are now occurring virtually due to the pandemic) or find out more about how you can get involved.

-Many people also opt to take part in the National Memory Screening Program.
-This free program is available around the country.
-It provides confidential memory screenings to anyone interested.
+Many people opt to take part in the National Memory Screening Program7.
+This free program is available nationwide and provides confidential memory screenings to anyone interested.
 During the coronavirus pandemic, these screenings happen regularly and virtually.
 Participation in this program is an excellent way to see if you or a loved one is experiencing memory problems.
 Speaking to your primary care physician or medical team is also very helpful, and they may be able to do a memory screen during your office visit.

-During the month of November and all throughout the year, being aware of the signs of Alzheimer’s disease and joining in the fight against it can make a real impact on your loved ones and community.
+During November and throughout the year, being aware of the signs and symptoms of Alzheimer’s disease and joining the fight against it can make a real impact on your loved ones and community.